 Tony’s Place Playground – Long Branch

 It’s only natural that a beachside playground offers an ocean-themed place to romp.
-Seal statues, a shoreline-inspired surface, boat structure, sea cave–like rock structures, and fishing shack take this universally accessible play area to the next level.
+Seal statues, a shoreline-inspired surface, boat structure, sea cave-like rock structures, and a fishing shack take this universally accessible play area to the next level.
 The surfaces are wheelchair-friendly, and all signage includes Braille.
 Picnic on the grass or picnic tables with a picturesque ocean view.
-Located just a few steps from Seven Presidents beach, the playground is also close to Skateplex skate park, making it perfect for families with both older and younger kids.
+Located just a few steps from Seven Presidents beach, the playground is also close to Skateplex skate park, making it perfect for families with multi-age kids.

 Van Saun Park – Paramus

 This Bergen County park is the golden ticket to a day-long visit filled with fun.
 The huge playground features climbing structures for big kids, small slides for toddlers, plus lots of balance beams, swing sets, and rock walls galore.
 Even more, the entire play area is ADA accessible so all kids can play.
 Not to mention, it’s next door to a spectacular splash pad, old-fashioned carousel, soccer field, and miniature train ride.
 Need more?
 How about a zoo, home to lions, reptiles, and farm friends?
 There really is something for everyone here.